osisupermoses/Food-App/README.md

 * Paystack SDK - For making payment

-* Architecture used - Clean Architecture
+* Architecture used - Clean Architecture (MVVM improvement)

 This project is still ongoing and open for your contributions.